the-mainspring-ai/infinitime-documentation/docs/output_md/InfiniTime/help_file/Overview/ovr_SoftwareAdministration.md

 10:00
 AM - 4:00 PM Marketing

-* Resolved an issue
+- Resolved an issue
   where Paid Break hours were incorrectly counted toward a Shift Differential starting at midnight for employees who took a paid break prior to midnight when working overnight on the last day of a pay period.
-* Resolved an issue
+- Resolved an issue
   where Late Departure Clock Out Punches for overnight working periods were incorrectly flagged as Early Departure.
-* Resolved an issue
+- Resolved an issue
   which caused duplicate Clock IDs and Passwords when initially setting the Clock ID and Clock Password field values during the upgrade process from a Pre-7.06c InfiniTime
   Installation
-* The Clock ID and Clock Password fields are now populated as intended when upgrading from TimeWolf 3 to InfiniTime
+- The Clock ID and Clock Password fields are now populated as intended when upgrading from TimeWolf 3 to InfiniTime 7.
-  7.
-* Resolved an issue where work hours were incorrectly calculated for overnight employees punching out between 2:00 AM and 3:00 AM on when transitioning from Daylight Savings to Standard Time on the First Sunday of November.
+- Resolved an issue where work hours were incorrectly calculated for overnight employees punching out between 2:00 AM and 3:00 AM on when transitioning from Daylight Savings to Standard Time on the First Sunday of November.
-* Resolved an issue where Quick Punch would not insert Employee Timecard or Other Activity records for employees whose full name (First, Last) was longer than 80 Characters.
+- Resolved an issue where Quick Punch would not insert Employee Timecard or Other Activity records for employees whose full name (First, Last) was longer than 80 Characters.
-* Resolved an issue where the errors listed below occurred when updating the Juno Terminal immediately after the Clear All Data function was performed on the Juno Terminal.
+- Resolved an issue where the errors listed below occurred when updating the Juno Terminal immediately after the Clear All Data function was performed on the Juno Terminal.
 The Juno terminal can now be updated after performing Clear All Data without issue.
-* 'Error Deleting User ID *Employee
+- 'Error Deleting User ID _Employee
-  Clock ID* from reader *Reader Description'*
+  Clock ID_ from reader _Reader Description'_
-* *'*Error: Error Deleting
+- *'*Error: Error Deleting
-  User ID When No Biometric Information on send of Juno Employee Information for *Reader Description*'
+  User ID When No Biometric Information on send of Juno Employee Information for _Reader Description_'
-* The Original Schedule is now removed from the Schedule Gannt Chart as intended when scheduling a Day Off for a Day Time Schedule with the 'Only For Schedules that Start and End on Day Off' option checked.
+- The Original Schedule is now removed from the Schedule Gannt Chart as intended when scheduling a Day Off for a Day Time Schedule with the 'Only For Schedules that Start and End on Day Off' option checked.
   This caused multiple Scheduled Day Off records to be listed on the Schedule Gannt Chart, and if the schedules overlapped, caused multiple lines on a single day.
-* The Original Schedule is now removed from the Schedule Gannt Chart as intended when scheduling a Day Off for an Over Night Schedule with the 'Only For Schedules that Start and End on Day Off' option unchecked.
+- The Original Schedule is now removed from the Schedule Gannt Chart as intended when scheduling a Day Off for an Over Night Schedule with the 'Only For Schedules that Start and End on Day Off' option unchecked.
   This caused multiple Scheduled Day Off records to be listed on the Schedule Gannt Chart.
-* Resolved an issue where schedule related exceptions such as Early, Tardy, Early Departure, and Late Departure were incorrectly generated for overnight working periods.
+- Resolved an issue where schedule related exceptions such as Early, Tardy, Early Departure, and Late Departure were incorrectly generated for overnight working periods.
-* Resolved an issue which led to a script error stating "The End argument has to be greater then the start argument." on the Schedule Gannt Chart under certain conditions.
+- Resolved an issue which led to a script error stating "The End argument has to be greater then the start argument." on the Schedule Gannt Chart under certain conditions.
-* Resolved an issue which prevented users from Deleting Bell Schedules on the Bell Schedule Update Form using the delete button and instead caused all open windows to close.
+- Resolved an issue which prevented users from Deleting Bell Schedules on the Bell Schedule Update Form using the delete button and instead caused all open windows to close.
-* The Payroll Export Update Form no longer permits the From Date to be greater than the To Date.
+- The Payroll Export Update Form no longer permits the From Date to be greater than the To Date.
 Users will be prompted to set the From Date appropriately if it is greater than the To Date when attempting to save a payroll export.
-* Resolved an issue which led to a script error when attempting to copy a payroll export with a description of 50 Characters or more in length.
+- Resolved an issue which led to a script error when attempting to copy a payroll export with a description of 50 Characters or more in length.
-* The [Filter
-  Button on the Export Update Form](SoftwareAdministration/ImportExport/Export_Update_Form.md#ExportFilter) is now properly displayed only for Export Types that support filtering by employees.
+- The ...is now properly displayed only for Export Types that support filtering by employees.
 Export Types which support use of the Filter Button are as follows: Employee File, Employee Accrual Totals File, Employee Groups File, Employee Shifts File, Employee Timecard File, Employee Badges File, and Employee Schedules File.
-* The Filter Button on the Export Update Form is now properly hidden for Export Types that do not support filtering by employees.
+- The Filter Button on the Export Update Form is now properly hidden for Export Types that do not support filtering by employees.
 Export Types which do not support use of the Filter Button are as follows:
   Departments File, Other Activity Type File, Employee Group Level File, Employee Group Description File, Activity Job Information File, and Activity Task Information File.
-* Resolved an issue which caused the Activity Job Information File export type to fail to export as expected.
+- Resolved an issue which caused the Activity Job Information File export type to fail to export as expected.
-* Resolved an issue which caused the Activity Task Information File export type to fail to export as expected.
+- Resolved an issue which caused the Activity Task Information File export type to fail to export as expected.
-* Parse Current Value has been removed as an Override Option for User Fields on the Export Override Update Form.
+- Parse Current Value has been removed as an Override Option for User Fields on the Export Override Update Form.
 As an override type, Parse Current Value does not apply to User Fields which are filled with only a single value and do not contain any delimiters such as spaces, dashes, or slashes.
-* Resolved an issue with the Concatenation Override Type, which prevented the Concatenated Field Drop Down from being populated will all available fields for the Selected Export Type.
+- Resolved an issue with the Concatenation Override Type, which prevented the Concatenated Field Drop Down from being populated will all available fields for the Selected Export Type.
 The Concatenation Override Type can now be used with User Fields to string multiple existing InfiniTime Fields and user defined alphanumeric strings together in a single field.
-IE: "*Last Name, First Name Middle Initial." / Smith, John C.* could be exported to a user field by concatenating Employee Last Name with Employee First name and Employee Middle Initial.
+IE: "_Last Name, First Name Middle Initial." / Smith, John C._ could be exported to a user field by concatenating Employee Last Name with Employee First name and Employee Middle Initial.
 A trailing comma and space would be added after the Employee Last Name Field, a trailing space would be added after the Employee First Name Field, and a period would be added after the Employee Middle Initial Field.
-* Resolved an interface issue on the Export Override Update Form which caused the grid to extend beyond the bounds of the form if there were more than nine Concatenation Override or Conditional Override records defined.
+- Resolved an interface issue on the Export Override Update Form which caused the grid to extend beyond the bounds of the form if there were more than nine Concatenation Override or Conditional Override records defined.
-* Punctuation has been removed from each field listed below for the Employee File Import Type in order to facilitate use of Map by Name.
+- Punctuation has been removed from each field listed below for the Employee File Import Type in order to facilitate use of Map by Name.
   The presence of punctuation in the fields listed below prevented them from being mapped using Map by Name as intended:

-+ Employee First
+* Employee First
   Dir.
 Dep.
 ABA Routing Number
-+ Employee First
+* Employee First
   Dir.
 Dep.
 Acct Type
-+ Employee First
+* Employee First
   Dir.
 Dep.
 Amount
-+ Employee First
+* Employee First
   Dir.
 Dep.
 Amt Type
-+ Employee First
+* Employee First
   Dir.
 Dep.
 Bank Account Number
-+ Employee First
+* Employee First
   Dir.
 Dep.
 End Date
-+ Employee First
+* Employee First
   Dir.
 Dep.
 Name on Account
-+ Employee First
+* Employee First
   Dir.
 Dep.
 Priority
-+ Employee First
+* Employee First
   Dir.
 Dep.
 Start Date
-+ Employee Fourth
+* Employee Fourth
   Dir.
 Dep.
 ABA Routing Number
-+ Employee Fourth
+* Employee Fourth
   Dir.
 Dep.
 Acct Type
-+ Employee Fourth
+* Employee Fourth
   Dir.
 Dep.
 Amount
-+ Employee Fourth
+* Employee Fourth
   Dir.
 Dep.
 Amt Type
-+ Employee Fourth
+* Employee Fourth
   Dir.
 Dep.
 Bank Account Number
-+ Employee Fourth
+* Employee Fourth
   Dir.
 Dep.
 End Date
-+ Employee Fourth
+* Employee Fourth
   Dir.
 Dep.
 Name on Account
-+ Employee Fourth
+* Employee Fourth
   Dir.
 Dep.
 Priority
-+ Employee Fourth
+* Employee Fourth
   Dir.
 Dep.
 Start Date
-+ Employee Second
+* Employee Second
   Dir.
 Dep.
 ABA Routing Number
-+ Employee Second
+* Employee Second
   Dir.
 Dep.
 Acct Type
-+ Employee Second
+* Employee Second
   Dir.
 Dep.
 Amount
-+ Employee Second
+* Employee Second
   Dir.
 Dep.
 Amt Type
-+ Employee Second
+* Employee Second
   Dir.
 Dep.
 Bank Account Number
-+ Employee Second
+* Employee Second
   Dir.
 Dep.
 End Date
-+ Employee Second
+* Employee Second
   Dir.
 Dep.
 Name on Account
-+ Employee Second
+* Employee Second
   Dir.
 Dep.
 Priority
-+ Employee Second
+* Employee Second
   Dir.
 Dep.
 Start Date
-+ Employee Third
+* Employee Third
   Dir.
 Dep.
 ABA Routing Number
-+ Employee Third
+* Employee Third
   Dir.
 Dep.
 Acct Type
-+ Employee Third
+* Employee Third
   Dir.
 Dep.
 Amount
-+ Employee Third
+* Employee Third
   Dir.
 Dep.
 Amt Type
-+ Employee Third
+* Employee Third
   Dir.
 Dep.
 Bank Account Number
-+ Employee Third
+* Employee Third
   Dir.
 Dep.
 End Date
-+ Employee Third
+* Employee Third
   Dir.
 Dep.
 Name on Account
-+ Employee Third
+* Employee Third
   Dir.
 Dep.
 Priority
-+ Employee Third
+* Employee Third
   Dir.
 Dep.
 Start Date
-+ Group Level
+* Group Level
   Five Desc.
-+ Group Level
+* Group Level
   Four Desc.
-+ Group Level
+* Group Level
   One Desc.
-+ Group Level
+* Group Level
   Three Desc
-+ Group Level
+* Group Level
   Two Desc.

-* Resolved an issue where the Department
+- Resolved an issue where the Department
   File Import type did not fill the Pay Amount field for Overtime Three.
   An amount, percent, or rate can now be imported into the Overtime Three Pay Amount Field as intended.
-* Resolved an issue where using Map by
+- Resolved an issue where using Map by
   Name with the Employee Accrual Totals File import type would cause the grid on the Import Update Form to extend beyond the bounds of the form.
-* The Employee Accrual Totals File Import type is intended only for importing base amounts and cannot be used to set Accrued Hours, Used Hours, Remaining Accrual Hours, or Accrual Wages.
+- The Employee Accrual Totals File Import type is intended only for importing base amounts and cannot be used to set Accrued Hours, Used Hours, Remaining Accrual Hours, or Accrual Wages.
 For this reason, fields not associated with importing Accrual